raiden-network/raiden/docs/api_walkthrough.rst

         "target": "0x25511699C252eeA2678266857C98F459Df97B77c"
     },

-From above event it can be deducted that the counterparty deposited to the channel.
+From the above event it can be deducted that the counterparty deposited to the channel.
 It is possible for both parties to query the state of the specific payment channel by calling:

 .. http:example:: curl wget httpie python-requests